 The Medical Services Advisory Committee assesses new medical therapies for inclusion in the Medical Benefits Schedule, based on safety, cost-effectiveness and comparative effectiveness.
 The Pharmaceutical Benefits Advisory Committee assesses new prescription drugs on the same basis before they can be included in the PBS.
-The Australian Government Department of Health and Ageing then uses these assessments to negotiate prices with manufacturers.
-The government also offers education and incentives to general practices to encourage quality use of medicines.
+The Australian government's Department of Health and Ageing then uses these assessments to negotiate prices with manufacturers.
+The government also offers education and incentives to general practices to encourage effective use of medicines.

-The Australian government has prioritized improving efficiency in aged care.
-The recently established Ministerial Conference on Ageing - designed as a collaboration between the different levels of government - is tasked with initiating, developing, and monitoring policy reform towards improving aged care planning.
-The Australian government also plans to work with the state/territory governments to improve planning and accountability of Home and Community Care programs; it hopes to standardize the processes for entry and assessment, planning, financial reporting, quality assurance and information management by 2011.
-The National Health and Hospitals Reform Commission has recommended that the responsibility for aged care be transferred to the Australian Government, and that a new approach to funding consumer/patients needs rather than residential places be developed.
+The Australian government has prioritized improvement of efficiency in elder care.
+The recently established Ministerial Conference on Ageing-designed as a collaboration between different levels of government-is tasked with initiating, developing, and monitoring policy reform that works toward improving elder care planning.
+The Australian government also plans to work with the state and territory governments to improve planning and accountability of Home and Community Care programs; it hopes to standardize the processes for entry and assessment, planning, financial reporting, quality assurance, and information management by 2011.
+The National Health and Hospitals Reform Commission has recommended that the responsibility for elder care be transferred to the Australian government, and that new approaches to funding be developed that are more flexible around patient needs and priorities.

-Public hospitals are owned and operated by State and Territory governments, although costs are shared with the Australian government.
-State and Territory governments set annual budgets for public hospitals, with funding on the basis of case-mix (diagnosis related groups) used to drive efficiency in public hospitals.
-National coverage decisions on medical services and pharmaceuticals are used to control costs and ensure evidence drives an expanded scope of services.
-In addition, new pharmaceuticals have to meet cost effectiveness criteria and be subject to nationally negotiated pricing before inclusion in the formulary of publicly subsidized medicines.
+Public hospitals are owned and operated by state and territory governments, although costs are shared with the Australian government.
+State and territory governments set annual budgets for public hospitals, with funding on the basis of case mix (proportion of diagnosis-related groups) to drive efficiency in public hospitals.
+Medical services and pharmaceuticals are subject to national cost controls, and any expansions in the scope of services are evidence-driven.
+In addition, new pharmaceuticals have to meet cost-effectiveness criteria and are subject to nationally negotiated pricing before inclusion in the formulary of publicly subsidized medicines.

-Additional cost-controlling methods include: controlling the growth in cost of some large volume diagnostic services (pathology and radiology) through industry agreements with the relevant medical specialty; controlling access to specialist services through 'gatekeepers' such as general practitioners who perform an important role in promoting continuity and a 'medical home'; prioritizing access to certain services according to clinical need; and limiting the number of providers that are eligible to access Medicare benefits for some 'hi-tech' services.
+Additional cost-controlling methods include: controlling the growth in cost of some large-volume diagnostic services (pathology and radiology) through industry agreements with the relevant medical specialty; controlling access to specialist services through "gatekeepers" such as general practitioners who perform an important role in promoting continuity and a "medical home"; prioritizing access to certain services according to clinical need; and limiting the number of providers that are eligible to access Medicare benefits for some high-tech services.
 Effective prevention and better management of chronic disease have been proposed as strategies to reduce future health care costs.

-The new Australian Labor Government established a number of reviews of the health system, most importantly the Health and Hospitals Reform Commission, the National Preventive Health Taskforce, and developed a Primary Health Care Strategy, all of which have recently released reports.
-The key features of the recommendations of these are a strengthening of primary care, through the development of facilities which provide multidisciplinary care and extended hours, enrolment of people with chronic conditions and young families with 'health care homes', and better integration with aged care and non-acute community services.
-Proposed funding changes would move all primary care funding responsibilities to the Australian government, and encourage the development of alternatives to fee-for-service.
-The Health and Hospitals Reform Commission has proposed immediate changes to the Commonwealth-State funding agreements to an activity-based funding model, with clear performance targets.
-The Commission has also proposed consideration of a change to Medicare to a managed competition model with both private and public insurers.
+The new Australian labor government initiated several reviews of the health system, most importantly by the Health and Hospitals Reform Commission and the National Preventive Health Taskforce, and developed a Primary Health Care Strategy, all of which have recently produced reports.
+Among their key recommendations are a strengthening of primary care through the development of facilities that provide multidisciplinary care and extended hours, enrollment in "health care homes" of people with chronic conditions and young families, and better integration with elder care and non-acute community services.
+Proposed funding changes would move all primary-care funding responsibilities to the Australian government and encourage the development of alternatives to fee-for-service.
+The Health and Hospitals Reform Commission has proposed immediate changes in the Commonwealth-state funding agreements to an activitybased funding model, with clear performance targets.
+The Commission has also proposed consideration of a change in Medicare to a managed competition model with both private and public insurers.
 Both the Commission and the National Preventive Health Care Strategy recommend the formation of a National Preventive Health Agency.
-The Australian Government has not yet released its response to these proposals.

-Australian Department of Health and Ageing.
-Medicare Statistics June 2009.
+Australian Department of Health and Ageing, Medicare Statistics, June 2009.

 Australian Institute of Health and Welfare.
-Towards National Indicators of Safety and Quality in Health Care.
-2009.
-Canberra.
+Towards National Indicators of Safety and Quality in Health Care, Canberra, 2009.